Sojasmine/swedevco/README.md

      * Code snippet for the contact form *send email* by  Ania Kubów from [Youtube](https://www.youtube.com/watch?v=r4RQ38EoLds).

-     Template for the contact form was taken from [formsubmit](https://formsubmit.co/)
+     Template for the contact form was taken from [formsubmit](https://formsubmit.co/).

+     * Code snippet from [flask palletsproject](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/) to create the error page.

      * All job advertisements was taken from different places.
 None of them was written by me.